Arshscitech/Clustering-Segmentation-of-Most-Common-Places-In-A-Locality/README.md

 # Clustering-Segmentation-of-Most-Common-Places-In-A-Locality
-Clustering and Segmentation Of A Place To Find Out The Most Common Places In A City The Project Aims to Classify Top Common Places In a Locality or A Neighborhood.
+Clustering and Segmentation Of A Place To Find Out The Most Common Places In A City.

+The Project Aims to Classify Top Common Places In a Locality or A Neighborhood.
 It can be useful for people who are travelling to a new city and they want to know the top common places between the two cities.